 Under the laws of the Portuguese Republic, since 2 November 2002 the maturity of new residential mortgage loans is freely agreed among the parties.
 The maturity of mortgage loans originated in the Group cannot exceed 40 years.
-Shorter maturity loans are common, with the most recent ones having an average maturity of approximately 31 years.
-Most residential mortgage loans pay interest on a floating rate basis indexed to twelve-month EURIBOR, with a spread depending on the LTV ratio and customer risk grade.
-Most loans, once fully drawn up, must be repaid in instalments, with payments of interest and principal being made by direct debit, usually on a monthly basis, although different amortisation profiles or interest-only payment periods may be agreed with the borrowers.
-Since July 2018, the mortgage loan amount cannot exceed 90% for owner occupier homes; exceptions for bank's foreclosed properties and leasing housing deals, which can go up to 100%, and second homes, which cannot exceed 80%, in both cases of the purchase price in the property contract.
+Since July 2018, Macroprudential Recommendations set a maximum term of 40 years for mortgage loans or equivalent, which must gradually converge to an average maturity of 30 years by the end of 2022.
+Current average maturity is approximately 32 years.
+The majority of residential mortgage loans new production pay interest on a floating rate basis indexed to twelve-month EURIBOR, with a spread depending on the LTV ratio and customer risk grade.
+Most loans, once fully drawn up, must be repaid in monthly instalments, although different amortisation profiles or interest-only payment periods may have been agreed prior to July 2018.
+Since July 2018, the

+LTV ratio cannot exceed 90% if owner occupied homes (100% if bank's foreclosed properties and leasing housing deals) or 80% otherwise.